gabolander/pimorse/README.md

  `$ gcc pimorse.c -o pimorse -DNOPI -DDEBUG`

+or just run:

+ `make simdebug`

 ( DEBUG is optional here as well, but I suggest you to use it together with -DNOPI parameter, otherwise you can't realize the progress of program, since you don't have any audio output.
 At least, in this way you may see console output when program converts message to morse, with the same timings as you had buzzer playback. )

 ## Python program - pimorse.py